traitecoevo/austraits.build/docs/Building.md

 # Compiling AusTraits

-In this section we describe how to build the harmonised datatset, before descrbing the structure of the raw components in more detail.
+In this section we describe how to build the harmonised datatset, before describing the structure of the raw components in more detail.
 By “compiling” we mean transofmring data from all the different studies into a harmonised common format.
 As described above and depicted in Figure 1, AusTraits is built so that you can rebuild the database from its parts at any time.
-This means that decisions made along the way, in how data are transfromed of encoded, can be inspected and modified.
+This means that decisions made along the way, in how data are transformed or encoded, can be inspected and modified.
 And new data is easily incorpoated.

 ## Gihtub repoisitory